-9.1 The Planning Committee has a mandatory requirement to hold Pre-Determination Hearings for those major applications which have been referred to the Department for 'call-in' consideration, but have been returned to the Council for determination.
+- 9.1 The Planning Committee has a mandatory requirement to hold Pre-Determination Hearings for those major applications which have been referred to the Department for 'call-in' consideration, but have been returned to the Council for determination.
 The Planning Committee will be required to hold a Hearing prior to the application being determined.
-In addition, Councils may also hold Pre-Determination Hearings, at their own discretion, where they consider it necessary, to take on board local community views, as well as those in support or against the proposed development.

-- The intention is to make the application process for major applications more inclusive and transparent by giving applicants and those who have submitted representations the opportunity to be heard by Council before it takes a decision. - It will be a matter for the Planning Committee to judge when a Pre-Determination Hearing is appropriate, taking account of the relevance of the objections in planning terms, the complexity of the application and level of preapplication community consultation. - When holding a Pre-Determination Hearing the procedures will be the same as the normal Planning Committee meetings.
+In addition, Councils may also hold Pre-Determination Hearings, at their own discretion, where they consider it necessary, to take on board local community views, as well as those in support or against the proposed development. - 9.2 The intention is to make the application process for major applications more inclusive and transparent by giving applicants and those who have submitted representations the opportunity to be heard by Council before it takes a decision. - 9.3 It will be a matter for the Planning Committee to judge when a Pre-Determination Hearing is appropriate, taking account of the relevance

+170117 - Standing Orders - v2.0 Page 45 of 46 of the objections in planning terms, the complexity of the application and level of pre-application community consultation.

+9.4 When holding a Pre-Determination Hearing the procedures will be the same as the normal Planning Committee meetings.
 The Planning Officer will produce a report detailing the processing of the application to date and the planning issues to be considered.
 The number of individuals to speak on either side, time available etc will be agreed prior to the Hearing.
 If the Planning Committee decides to hold the Hearing on the same day as it wishes to determine the application, the Planning Officer's report should contain a recommendation.
+A powerpoint presentation as part of the speaking rights will be allowed at the Hearing.